jk367/personal_website/content/photos/girl_with_hat.md

 draft: false
 ---

-russian girl in tbilisi.
+Russian girl in tbilisi.
 She was nice, not quite a friend but I saw her around.